-DIAS has seven part-time Information Advice and Support Officers, each usually covering a particular area of Devon.
+DIAS has eight part-time Information Advice and Support Officers, each usually covering a particular area of Devon.
 We sometimes work together to cover a larger area.
 When the service is busy, or officers aren’t available, we also cover each other’s areas.
 That means you may speak to any of the DIAS Officers.

 Although you’ll usually build up a relationship with your DIAS Officer if you contact us for support a few times, we can’t guarantee that you’ll always speak to the same person.

 The DIAS team work in pairs covering North, South, East and Mid Devon.
 In some areas, postcodes cross over into another local authority as well as Devon.
 In these cases DIAS gives support to those who live in Devon only – other Information, Advice and Support services cover the surrounding local authorities.